redhat-developer/odo/docs/website/docs/user-guides/advanced/debugging-with-openshift-toolkit.md

 sidebar_position: 7
 ---

-Debugging is an unavoidable part of development, and it can prove even more difficult when developing an application that runs remotely.
+Debugging is an unavoidable part of development, and it can prove even more difficult when developing an application that runs remotely in containers.

 However, this task is made absurdly simple with the help of the OpenShift Toolkit IDE plugin.

 ## OpenShift Toolkit
-OpenShift Toolkit is an IDE plugin available on [VS Code](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-openshift-connector) and [Jet Brains](https://plugins.jetbrains.com/plugin/12030-openshift-toolkit-by-red-hat/) IDEs, that allows you to do all things that `odo` does, i.e. create, test, debug and deploy cloud-native applications on a cloud-native environment in simple steps.
+OpenShift Toolkit is an IDE plugin available on [VS Code](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-openshift-connector) and [JetBrains](https://plugins.jetbrains.com/plugin/12030-openshift-toolkit-by-red-hat/) IDEs, that allows you to do all things that `odo` does, i.e. create, test, debug and deploy cloud-native applications on a cloud-native environment in simple steps.
 `odo` enables this plugin to do what it does.

 ## Prerequisites